scala/scala-jenkins-infra/doc/design.md

 * test security setting/authentication
 * mergely builds instead of nightlies
+   * We had about 1.8 merges per day on scala/scala in 2014 (merged 634 of 1100 received PRs), so it seems feasible to move from nightly to “mergely” builds
    * every commit should be built only once, published to artifactory
    * run test suite using published compiler instead of rebuilding it
    * release job (== nightly) runs for every merge commit